The number one category for claims for Social Security disability is spinal conditions, including back pain due to Degenerative Disc Disease.

 - Foraminotomy; and

-If you have degenerative disc disease and are suffering physically and financially as a result, you may be eligible for long term disability benefits or Social Security disability benefits.
+If you have degenerative disc disease and are suffering physically and financially as a result, you may be eligible for Social Security disability benefits, which some refer to as SSD, SSDI or RSDI.
 If you would like more information about how to apply for disability, or if you have been denied benefits and would like to appeal, call Mr. Ortiz at 850-308-7833 for assistance.